 Extreme (UV Index 11-plus)

 - Heat stress overlaps with extreme UV.
-Hydrate, take frequent shade breaks, watch for the early signs of heat exhaustion (cramps, headache, lightheadedness, nausea).
+Hydrate with water and electrolytes, take frequent shade breaks, watch for the early signs of heat exhaustion (cramps, headache, lightheadedness, nausea).
 At this tier, both systems are stressed at once.
+On a declared heat health emergency, cooling centers and the Heatline are there too.

 - People on photosensitizing medications: even brief exposure can produce a phototoxic reaction.
 Confirm with your prescriber whether to time your dose differently.

 - Eyes: UV at this tier accelerates cataract and macular degeneration risk over years.
-Quality wraparound sunglasses with full UV protection (look for "UV 400" labels) are not a luxury.
+Wear quality wraparound sunglasses with full UV protection (look for "UV 400" labels).

 - Mineral sunscreens (zinc oxide, titanium dioxide) are the easiest broad-spectrum option for sensitive skin and pregnancy.
 They sit on the skin and reflect UV.
 Modern formulations are cosmetically much better than the white-cast versions older patients remember.